ndegwaanth/SmartBizForecast/README.md

 # SmartBizForecast
-This Project is based on predicting the sales for future purposes
+This Project is based on predicting the sales for future purposes and customer churn Prediction